-15 to the 21st of April are days reserved for the education of all pet owners about the importance of providing a suitable ID for their pets.
+17 to the 23rd of April 2020 are the days reserved for the education of all pet owners about the importance of providing a suitable ID for their pets and the celebration of National Pet ID Week.
 Losing a pet is a nightmare for everyone, but especially for the pet.
 They do not know what is happening, how they got lost or where their owner is.

 A simple “Name + phone number” collar tag is available in almost every pet store.
 It’s easy to make, takes minutes, and your dog won’t even notice it on its collar.
 In case the dog runs away in the park or jumps from the car, this way whoever finds it will be able to call you and return it to you.